linyu3294/vibeIQ-take-home-3d-model-loader-poc/server/README.md

 2. Note down your API Gateway WebSocket URL (format: `wss://xxxxx.execute-api.region.amazonaws.com/stage`)
 3. Ensure the following environment variables are set in your Lambda functions:
    - `api_key_value`: Your API key for authentication
-   - `CONNECTIONS_TABLE`: Your DynamoDB table name for storing connections
+   - `connections_table`: Your DynamoDB table name for storing connections

 #### Testing Steps